- Location: The trust is registered in Oxon, United Kingdom, supporting a wildlife conservancy based in Zimbabwe.

 By rehabilitating these areas, Sebakwe Black Rhino Trust also provides employment for its communities.

-The organization also provides a conservation outreach programme to the local community and builds an educational centre that is near the areas where black rhinos and other rhinos live.
-This is to strengthen the conservation and protect endangered black rhino from extinction in a wild state.
+The organization also provides a conservation outreach program to the local community and builds an educational center that is near the areas where black rhinos and other rhinos live.
+This is to strengthen the conservation and protect endangered black rhinos from extinction in a wild state.

 See Related: Best Conservation Posters